 Auto-enrolment/NEST is in addition to existing state pensions in the United Kingdom:

 - Basic State Pension, which the National Insurance contributions (NICs) fund

-- State Second Pension, a supplement to the basic State Pension that also is funded by NICs.
+- State Second is a supplement to the basic State Pension funded by NICs.

-The unemployment insurance scheme in the U.K. known by Jobseeker’s Allowance and the contributions that employees make to the National Insurance program funds it.
-Contribution rates range from 2% to 12% of wages depending on compensation.
-Employers withhold contributions from employees’ pay and remit them to the government but do not contribute themselves.
+The UK’s unemployment insurance scheme is called Jobseeker’s Allowance, and it’s funded by employees’ contributions to the National Insurance program.
+Contribution rates range from 2% to 12% of wages, depending on compensation.
+Employers in the UK withhold contributions from employees’ pay and remit them to the government but do not contribute themselves.

 Employers in England, Scotland, and Wales are required to insure their employees in case of injury, illness, or death while working.

 Social security in the United Kingdom includes the National Insurance Scheme (NIS), which provides cash benefits for unemployment, retirement, death of a partner, sickness, etc.